128technology/docs/docs/cli_reference.md

 #### Description

 This command takes a backup configuration (one that has been stored with the `export` command) and overwrites the current candidate configuration with its contents.
-Inclusion of the optional "force" keyword will skip the prompt for confirmation.
+Inclusion of the optional &quot;force&quot; keyword will skip the prompt for confirmation.

 #### Example